Mabel Barltrop: Life

-When she was eighteen she began a long engagement with Arthur Henry Barltrop who was training to be a Church of England minister at a training college in Chichester.
-The engagement was partially occupied with getting to know her godparent and other relatives.
-Another of her father's siblings was Eliza, who had been a governess to Elizabeth Barrett Browning.
-Eliza had married Charles Orme and they had a daughter also named Eliza Orme, who became the first woman to gain a UK law degree.

-Her fiancé completed theological college in 1888; he took up a position as a curate in Dover the following year, and the couple married in London on 1 June 1889.
+When she was eighteen she began a long engagement with Arthur Henry Barltrop, who was training to be a Church of England clergyman at a training college in Chichester.
+Arthur Barltrop completed theological college in 1888; he took up a position as a curate in Dover the following year, and the couple married in London on 1 June 1889.
 They had four children between 1890 and 1898.
-Her husband continued to work as a curate until 1902, in Maidstone and then Croydon; he never became a vicar.
+Arthur continued to work as a curate until 1902, in Maidstone and then Croydon; he never became a vicar.
 In 1902, he became ill and the family later went to live in Bedford.
 He died in 1906 and Barltrop was treated residentially for melancholia.
 She took work as an editor and her aunt, Fanny Barltrop, joined her household.

 Barltrop heard of Joanna Southcott via a leaflet written by Alice Seymour.
 She was inspired by the teachings of the Devonshire prophetess, who had died aged 64 claiming to be pregnant with a messiah.
 Seymour arranged for the publication of Southcott's works and a magazine, but it was Barltrop who was to lead the larger Southcottian group.
-Seymour objected to Barltrop but they never fell out as Seymour wanted to be present when Barltrop's group organised a reopening of Southcott's box.
+Seymour objected to Barltrop, but they never fell out as Seymour wanted to be present when Barltrop's group organised a reopening of Southcott's box.
 One of Seymour's followers, Ellen Oliver, joined Barltrop's emerging group.